AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 NOTE: some targets also need to set the linker, try both `afl-clang-lto` and `afl-ld-lto` for `LD=` before `configure`.

+## Instrumenting shared libraries

+Note: this is highly discouraged!
+Try to compile to static libraries with afl-clang-lto instead of shared libraries!

+To make instrumented shared libraries work with afl-clang-lto you have to do quite some extra steps.

+Every shared library you want to instrument has to be individually compiled- The environment variable `AFL_LLVM_LTO_DONTWRITEID=1` has to be set during compilation.
+Additionally the environment variable `AFL_LLVM_LTO_STARTID` has to be set to the combined edge values of all previous compiled instrumented shared libraries for that target.
+E.g. for the first shared library this would be `AFL_LLVM_LTO_STARTID=0` and afl-clang-lto will then report how many edges have been instrumented (let's say it reported 1000 instrumented edges).
+The second shared library then has to be set to that value (`AFL_LLVM_LTO_STARTID=1000` in our example), the third to all previous combined, etc.

+The final program compilation step then may *not* have `AFL_LLVM_LTO_DONTWRITEID` set, and `AFL_LLVM_LTO_STARTID` must be set to all combined edges of all shared libaries it will be linked to.

+This is quite some hands-on work, so better stay away from instrumenting shared libraries :-)

 ## AUTODICTIONARY feature

 While compiling, a dictionary based on string comparisons is automatically